HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking CRAN incoming feasibility ...
-WARNING
-    ```
-    Maintainer: 'Sadhika Malladi <contact@sadhikamalladi.com> and Daniel Schmolze <emd@schmolze.com>'

-    The maintainer field is invalid or specifies more than one person

-    This build time stamp is over a month old.
-    ```

 *   checking DESCRIPTION meta-information ...
 NOTE
     ```
     Authors@R field gives more than one person with maintainer role:
       Sadhika Malladi <contact@sadhikamalladi.com> [aut, cre]
       Daniel Schmolze <emd@schmolze.com> [aut, cre]
-    Maintainer field differs from that derived from Authors@R
-      Maintainer: 'Sadhika Malladi <contact@sadhikamalladi.com> and Daniel Schmolze <emd@schmolze.com>'
-      Authors@R:  ''
     ```

 *   checking R code for possible problems ...
 NOTE